RustaceansKenya/driver-development-book/driver_book/src/bare_metal/the_std_library.md

 Long ago ... once upon a time (in the 70s-80s), there were a lot of upcoming operating systems.
 Each operating system had its's own features.
 For example, some had graphical interfaces, some didn't.
 Some could run apps using multi-threading capabilities, others didn't.
 Some had file systems that contained like 100 functions... others had like 10 file-handling functions.

 It was chaos everywhere.
 For example : the `open_file()` function might have had different names across many operting systems.
 So if you wrote an app for 3 OSes, you would have re-written your code 3 times just because the `open_file` function was not universal.

 It was a bad time to be an app developer.
-You either had to specialize in writing apps for one operating system OR sacrifice your sanity and learn the commands of multiple Operating systems.
+You either had to specialize in writing apps for one operating system OR sacrifice your sanity and learn the system functions of multiple Operating systems.

-To make matters worse... the individual operting systems were improving FAST... so function names were changing, file_handling routines were changing, graphical output commands were changing.
+To make matters worse... the individual operating systems were improving FAST, it was a period when there were operating system wars... each new weekend introduced breaking changes in the OS API...so function names were changing, file_handling routines were changing, graphical output commands were changing.
 CHAOS!
 EVERYWHERE.

 So developers decided that they needed some form of decorum for the sake of their sanity.